alvearpd/FEND-Memory-Game/README.md

 - Keep searching for this image's peer in other cards as well

 ## Features
+- Count your moves
-- Calculate your wrong moves [ Correct attemps won't be calculated! ]
+- Calculate your Gameplay time